 A Warning from the Vengaboys

 Unfortunately, not everyone who tries the challenge fares as well as Murs or sioned69.
-The Vengaboys themselves uploaded a compilation video to Twitter of several people trying the challenge — and failing spectacularly.
+In May, the Vengaboys themselves uploaded a compilation video to Twitter of several people trying the challenge — and failing spectacularly.

 Please stop getting hurt ❤️ pic.twitter.com/6ZPK4ZGYVD— Vengaboys (@vengaboys) April 29, 2020